rushizirpe/classification-with-nlp-xgboost-and-pipelines/README.md

 This will install all the required packages listed in the requirements.txt file.

 # Usage

-To run the notebook, navigate to the directory where the notebook is located and run the following command:
+To start the Flask server, run the following command in your terminal:

-`jupyter notebook`
+`
+python app.py
+`

-This will open Jupyter in your web browser.
-You can then navigate to the wine_variety_classification_using_NLP.ipynb notebook and run the cells to reproduce the analysis.
+This will start the server at `http://localhost:5000`.
+You can then make requests to the API using a tool like curl or Postman.

+The API accepts POST requests to the `/predict` endpoint with the following payload:

+`
+{
+    "description": "This is a wine with a rich aroma of dark fruits and spices, with a long finish."
+}
+`
+The API will respond with a JSON object containing the predicted wine variety as:

+`
+{
+    "variety": "Cabernet Sauvignon"
+}
+`

 <!--
 # Data